• Skip to primary navigation

 The Complete Microcontroller Circuit Diagram

 If we combine all the parts that we’ve discussed above, we’ll end up with the following circuit diagram.
-You’ll notice that some parts seems to not be connected to the rest.
+You’ll notice that some parts seem to not be connected to the rest.
 But, when there is a name on a wire, it means this wire is connected to all the other wires with the same name.

 Designing a Circuit Board and Getting it Made